Call free 0808 8020 133

 Is your service confidential?

-• you ask us to;
+• If you ask us to;

-• you’re being hurt by someone in a position of trust, like a partner, carer or friend;
+• If you’re being hurt by someone in a position of trust, like a partner, carer or friend;

 Treatment, including counselling, can cover difficult personal issues and situations and may temporarily increase your distress and discomfort.
 For your safety, we require contact details for your GP.
 We would generally only contact your GP with your permission.